zencart/documentation/content/user/upgrading/upgrading.md

     **Note**: Do not select *Clean Install* or you will overwrite your database.

-    If the “Upgrade” button does not appear, then the installer was unable to connect to your database to determine its version.
-Check your configure.php settings and be sure the DB_* fields correspond to your new database, including that the DB_PREFIX matches the DB_PREFIX in your old site.
+    If the “Upgrade” button does not appear, check the settings in your `includes/configure.php` file, and make sure the DB_* fields are correct.
+See the FAQ [Installer does not show an Upgrade button](/user/upgrading/installer_no_upgrade/) for details.

 1. Process each suggested step one at a time ... leave the first checkbox that the upgrader picked checked and uncheck the others.
     -Advantage is that you can see your problems step by step